wso2/api-developer-portal/QuickStart.md

 **mock**

 Includes the mock API information.
 Mock APIs are displayed to define the structure.
 In a production scenario, these will be replaced by actual published APIs.
+Each api folder contains the api definition file, the api metadata and the content to be included in the api landing page (either md or hbs).
+- **mock/apiMetadata.json**
+Includes the metadata of the mock APIs to be displayed in the api listing page.

+- **mock/auth.json**
+  Includes details about the Identity provider to be used when logging in to the dev-portal in development mode.

 **config.js**